Skip to content

 class <Service>(ServiceParentClass):

-# from the Service Class name but you can pass a custom
+# From the Service Class name, but a custom one can be passed.

-# string if the provider's API service name is different
+# String in case the provider's API service name is different.

 super().__init__(__class__.__name__, provider)